 If you plan to visit in spring it’s worth finding out when Easter falls.
 Good Friday and Easter Monday are both bank holidays, shops and transport are frequently closed or operating limited schedules.
 May also has some bank holiday dates to be aware of, you can double-check the dates on the UK government website to help you plan your visit.

 Key events in spring:

-- St Patrick’s day festival – Celebrated with a parade in the West end of London and plenty of Guiness!
+- St Patrick’s day festival – Celebrated with a parade in the West end of London and plenty of Guinness!

-- State opening of Parliament – Chance to see the Queen as she travels to Parliament from Buckingham palace
+- State opening of Parliament – Chance to see the King as he travels to Parliament from Buckingham palace

 - Chelsea flower show – Annual flower show popular with the Royal family, Locals and tourists